-Each year non-management directors receive \$7,500 as an annual retainer, as well as an option grant for 5,000 shares of the Company's Class A Common Stock.
-Members of the Audit Committee receive an additional annual retainer of \$10,000.
+Each year non-management directors receive \$7,500 as an annual retainer, pro rated if appointed after the annual meeting of stockholders, as well as an option grant for 5,000 shares of the Company's Class A Common Stock, which is similarly pro rated.
+Members of the Audit Committee receive an additional annual retainer of \$10,000, which retainer is pro rated if the non-management Director is appointed after the annual meeting of stockholders.
 Each Committee Chair receives an additional annual retainer of \$1,000.
-Non-management directors also receive compensation for attending Board and Committee meetings as follows: \$2,500 for each Board meeting attended in person, \$1,000 for each Board meeting attended by telephone, \$500 for each Committee meeting attended by telephone, except that no director may receive in excess of \$2,000 for attending the meetings of any one Committee in a year.
-The first time a non-management director is elected to the Board of Directors, he or she receives an option grant for 5,000 shares of the Company's Class A Common Stock.
+Non-management directors also receive compensation for attending Board and Committee meetings as follows: \$2,500 for each Board meeting attended by telephone, \$500 for each Committee meeting attended in person and \$200 for each Committee meeting attended by telephone, except that no director may receive in excess of \$2,000 for attending the meetings of any one Committee in a year.
+The first time a non-management director is elected to the Board of Directors, he or she receives an option grant for 5,000 shares of the Company's Class A Common Stock pursuant to the Company's Non-Employee Director Stock Option Plan, as amended.
 On February 14, 2003, the Board of Directors voted to make a one-time option grant for 5,000 shares to all current non-management directors upon their re-election to the Board.
-All options to non-management directors are granted under the Company's Non-Employee Director Stock Option Plan, as amended, pursuant to which options are granted at the fair market value on the date of grant, are immediately vested and will expire the earlier of 10 years or 3 years after the grantee ceases to be a director of the Company.
+All options to non-management directors are granted under the Company's Non-Employee Director Stock Option Plan, as amended and restated, pursuant to which options are granted at the fair market value on the date of grant, are immediately vested and will expire the earlier of 10 years or 3 years after the grantee ceases to be a director of the Company.
+In October 2004, the Non-Employee Director Stock Option Plan was amended and restated by action of the sole Class B Stockholder, pursuant to which the number of shares of Class A Common Stock available for issuance under the Plan was increased from 200,000 shares to 350,000 shares.

-In 2003, non-management directors received the following cash compensation:
+In 2004, non-management directors received the following cash compensation:

-Name Cash Compensation
+Name Cash Co mpensation

 Pearson C. Cummin, III \$ 35,500

 Robert N. Hiatt \$ 35,500

-James C. Kautz \$ 35,500
+James C. Kautz(1) \$ 31,500

 Charles Joseph Koch \$ 12,500

-Jean-Michel Valette \$ 16,500
+Jean-Michel Valette \$ 24,000(2)